7ealvivek/P1-URLs-Stealth-Edition/README.md

 ## 🚀 Key Features

 -   **Blazing Fast URL Discovery:** Uses **Katana** in a high-concurrency bulk mode to crawl thousands of domains in minutes, not hours.
 -   **Intelligent LFI Detection:** Employs a **Dynamic Differential Analysis** technique.
 Instead of simple string matching, it compares page content similarity to accurately detect LFI with a very low false-positive rate.
 -   **Evasive Blind SQLi Engine:**
-  - **Dual-Vector Attack:** Tests both **URL Parameters** and **HTTP Headers** for SQLi.
+    -   **Multi-Vector Attack:** Tests both **URL Parameters** and **HTTP Headers** for SQLi.
-  - **HTTP Parameter Pollution (HPP):** Automatically uses HPP to bypass common WAF and security filter rules when testing parameters.
+    -   **Multi-Technique Approach:** Automatically uses **Standard Injection**, **HTTP Parameter Pollution (HPP)**, and **Out-of-Band (OOB)** techniques.
+    -   **Traceable OOB Payloads:** When using OOB, each payload is embedded with a unique ID that is logged and sent to Slack, allowing you to instantly attribute any callbacks to the exact vulnerable URL and injection point.
+    -   **Evasive Payloads:** Utilizes a massive, curated list of advanced, time-based and OOB payloads, prioritizing `XOR`-based and conditional logic to bypass WAFs.
-  - **Randomized & Isolated Header Testing:** To evade detection, the script randomizes the order of HTTP methods and headers tested and injects payloads into only one header at a time, making requests appear more legitimate.
+    -   **Randomized & Isolated Testing:** Evades detection by randomizing the order of methods and headers tested and injecting payloads into only one header at a time.
-  - **Database-Specific Payloads:** Uses a massive, curated list of advanced, time-based payloads for MySQL, PostgreSQL, MSSQL, and Oracle.
-- **Real-Time Slack Alerts:** Sends an **immediate, detailed notification to your Slack channel** the moment any vulnerability is confirmed, including LFI, SQLi, and all Nuclei findings.
+-   **Real-Time Slack Alerts:** Sends an **immediate, detailed notification to your Slack channel** for every vulnerability or OOB attempt, complete with severity, payloads, and injection details.
-- **Flexible Workflow:**
+-   **Flexible Workflow & Payloads:**
-  - **Discovery Mode:** Provide a list of domains, and the script will discover and test all associated URLs.
-  - **Direct Test Mode:** Use the `-u` flag to provide a pre-existing list of URLs, skipping the discovery phase entirely.
+    -   Run in **Discovery Mode** (with `-l domains.txt`) or **Direct Test Mode** (with `-l urls.txt -u`).
-- **Customizable Payloads:** Comes with over 250 built-in, advanced LFI payloads, with an option to use your own custom payload file via the `-p` flag.
+    -   Use a large built-in LFI payload list or provide your own with the `-p` flag.
+    -   Enable powerful OOB testing with the `-c` flag.
+-   **Professional Presentation & Organization:**
-- **Professional Presentation:** Features a fully animated startup banner and clear, color-coded console output.
+    -   Features a fully animated, custom startup banner.
-- **Organized Output:** Creates a unique, timestamped directory for each scan to store all logs and results, preventing data contamination between runs.
+    -   Creates a unique, timestamped directory for each scan to store all logs (`lfi_vulnerable.json`, `blind_sqli_vulnerable.json`, `oob_requests.log`, etc.), preventing data contamination between runs.

 ---